Twin Domain Structure in Magnetically Doped Topological Insulators: Introduction

-For real applications the influence of defects could be important, since they might significantly alter properties of the ideal matter.
-It could be varied intentionally by chemical doping.
-In the case of TI, the magnetic doping is significant.
-It leads to breaking of TRS and therefore it opens surface gap~\cite{r10_Wray_TI_magperturb,r12_Xu_TImagdop}.
-Then not only does a possible control of surface conductivity appear due to increased surface scattering, but also it could bring the occurrence of new unique phenomena as QAHE~\cite{ r13_Chang_QAHE}.
-Besides, native defects occur there.
-Their presence is hardly controllable and they might have a significant impact of physical properties~\cite{r16_Carva_BiTe,r19_Maca_CuMnAs} as well.
-There could exist several kinds of native defects depending on the actual compound and the growing process.
-It includes also twinning planes, a kind of the plane defect we are focusing on in this article.
+In real applications the influence of defects could be important, since they might significantly alter properties of the ideal matter.
+They could be varied intentionally by chemical doping.
+In the case of TIs it includes particularly magnetic doping.
+It leads to breaking of TRS and therefore it opens a surface gap~\cite{r10_Wray_TI_magperturb,r12_Xu_TImagdop}.
+Then, not only does a possible control of the surface conductivity appear due to increased surface scattering, but also it could bring about the occurrence of new unique phenomena e.g. QAHE~\cite{ r13_Chang_QAHE}.
+Besides, native defects occur there, naturally.
+Their presence is hardly controllable and they might have a significant impact on physical properties~\cite{r16_Carva_BiTe,r19_Maca_CuMnAs} as well.
+There could exist several kinds of native defects depending on the actual compound and the growth process.
+These include twin planes (TP), which are the focus of this article.